-When this summer’s Wimbledon was cancelled, IBM and the AELTC rallied to create a unique, immersive tennis experience centred around remastered content
+When this summer’s Wimbledon was cancelled, IBM and the AELTC rallied to create The Greatest Championships: a unique, immersive tennis experience centred around remastered content.

 On March 23rd, the UK’s Prime Minister announced lockdown measures for an initial period of three weeks.